49 Degrees North – Understanding Erben

 Photo: The day lodge showcases Utilitarian Northwestern architecture.

 Value.
 The infrastructure of this hill dates back many decades.
-Forget about hoity-toity lodges with nouveau cuisine, forget about high-speed quads.
-Expect a 1970s-vintage lodge; expect six fixed- grip chairlifts.
+Forget about hoity-toity lodges with nouveau cuisine, forget about a quiver of high-speed quads (2021 update: a new top-to-bottom, high-speed quad was installed).
+Expect instead a 1970s-vintage lodge and a lot of fixed- grip chairlifts.
 The flip side of old infrastructure is price.
-At a time when skiing a slick resort of similar size (say, Sun Valley) runs $125 per day, an adult lift ticket here runs $58 (2017 pricing).
-Similar savings extend to lodging and dining – a visit to Sun Valley will cost twice that of a visit to Chewelah.
-Ski one day at a slick resort or two days at a scruffy but good hill?
+At a time when skiing a slick resort of similar size (say, Sun Valley) runs $125 per day; an adult lift ticket here runs $58 (2017 pricing).
+Similar savings extend to lodging and dining – a visit to Sun Valley will cost at least twice that of a visit to Chewelah.
+Ski one day at a slick resort or a few days at a scruffy but good hill?
 For Erben, that choice was a no-brainer.

 Seclusion.
-On a week day the slopes bordering 49 can feel like ghost hills — now and then tumbleweeds might blow across the slopes.
-Even on Saturdays crowds here are rare because the majority of Spokane would prefer driving 20 minutes to Mount Spokane than an hour to 49 Degrees North.
+On a week day the slopes bordering 49 can feel like ghost hills — now and then tumbleweed skiers might blow across the slopes.
+Even on Saturdays, crowds here are unusual because the majority of Spokane skiers prefer driving 20 minutes to Mount Spokane rather than an hour to 49 Degrees North (2021 update: the new high-speed quad has made the ski area considerably more popular on weekends).
 For skiers willing to drive farther, Silver Mountain, Schweitzer, and 49 Degrees North all divvy up the pie.
 The crowds on the sunny Saturday of my visit were such that once, when the lift had stopped for a minute, I arrived at the base and had six skiers ahead of me.
-Ahhh, the indignity of having to deal with so many people – Erben would have been in a rage.
+Ahhh, the indignity of having so many people to deal with – Erben would have been in a rage.

 Photo: A busy Saturday?
 No one on the lift, no one on the slope.